SQL-Server-projects/Reporting-Services-examples/README.md

                 <img src="https://raw.githubusercontent.com/SQL-Server-projects/Reporting-Services-examples/master/Images/ReadMe/ssrsheatmap_calendar.png" align="top" width="256px" title="Heat Map Calendar" />
                 <br>
                 <br>
-                <span style="max-width:256px;">The report uses a nested tablix inside of a matrix to show a calendar view.
-The heat map is implemented using a function with a report variable for the base color to produce a gradients of the color.
-Each day on the calendar can be hyperlinked to a detailed Reporting Services report.</span>
+                <span style="max-width:256px;">The paginated report features a nested tablix within a matrix to display a calendar view.
+The heat map is created using a .NET function in custom code and a report variable for the base color, generating a gradient effect.
+Each day on the calendar is hyperlinked to a detailed Reporting Services report.</span>
                 <br>
             </kbd>
         </td>